liferay/liferay-docs/develop/learning-paths/mobile/articles/02-creating-get-guestbooks-screenlet/02-creating-the-screenlet-ui.markdown

 a single line of text for each list item.
 Note that `_guestbooks` is the last argument to the adapter's constructor.
 This sets the `GuestbookModel` list as the adapter's data source.
-The `setAdapter` method then sets the adapter to the `ListView`.
+The `setAdapter` method then sets the adapter to the implicit `ListView`.
 The constructor finishes by using the `AdapterView` class's `setOnItemClickListener` method to set `GetGuestbooksView` as the `ListView`'s click listener.

 Next, you must implement the methods defined in the [`BaseViewModel`](https://github.com/liferay/liferay-screens/blob/1.3.0/android/library/core/src/main/java/com/liferay/mobile/screens/base/view/BaseViewModel.java)